19 Lessons I Learned During My First Year as a Product Manager

 17) On board new employees well.
 The first day is extremely crucial.
 Help them settle in.
 Fix a mentor.
 Similarly spend time reading exit interviews.
 It will help you learn how to increase employee retention.

-18) Have customer service in place since day one.
-This means you my friend.
+18) Have customer in place since day one.
+This means you, my friend.
 Till you have a full-fledged customer support team, you as a PM have to reply to your users.
 Fix their problems.
 Just like you have to be the first QA.

-19) “I always felt product management was one of the most important functions that when done well, helps make companies and products much better, and when done badly, can really hurt a company and team.” – Josh Elman talking about the PM role.
+19) “I always felt product management was one of the most important functions that when done well, helps make companies and products much better, and when done badly, can really hurt a and team.” – Josh Elman talking about the PM role

 It has been a wonderful first year learning how to build products and I am looking forward to write more in 2016.

-I share articles on product management/ start ups here: @manassaloi
+I share articles on product management/ ups: @manassaloi

 About the author: This was a guest post contributed by Manas Saloi, who recently reached his 1-year mark as a Product Manager at CouponDunia.
-This article was originally posted on .
+This article was originally posted on Medium.

 Looking to your own career as a product manager?
-You might want to check out our One Week PM course.
+You might want to check out our Product Manager Certification Course.